 In November 2014, HMIC (now HMICFRS) published its first PEEL (Police Effectiveness Efficiency Legitimacy) assessments for all forces across the country, following a number of HMIC inspections over the year.

 PEEL (police effectiveness, efficiency and legitimacy) gives you information about how your local police force is performing in several important areas.
 It does this in a way that is comparable both across England and Wales, and year-on-year.

-The HMIC can make one of four judgements regarding force performance: outstanding; good; requires improvement; or inadequate.
+HMICFRS can make one of four judgements regarding force performance: outstanding; good; requires improvement; or inadequate.

 - The extent to which Merseyside Police is effective at keeping people safe and reducing crime is good.